 Disclaimer-The content and requirements of this checklist may be altered at any time at the discretion of the College.
 This checklist was checked for accuracy at the time of printing but should not be considered a contract between the College and the student.

 Brookdale Community College

-NURSING PROGRAM APPLICATION
+NURSING PROGRAM ONLINE APPLICATION

-If you have not applied for admission to the College, complete a College application before filling out this form.
+If you have not applied for admission to the College, complete a college application and activate your MyBrookdale NETID before submitting the online application.